 Cooper, M. & McLeod, J. (2010).
-Pluralistic counseling and psychotherapy.
+Pluralistic counselling and psychotherapy.
 Sage.
 Duncan, B. L., Miller, S. D. (2004).
 The heroic client.
-A revolutionary way to improve effectiveness through client directed, outcome informed therapy.
+A revolutionary way to improve effectiveness through client-directed, outcome informed therapy.
 Jossey Bass.

 Duncan, B. L., Miller, S. D., Wampold, B. E. & Hubble, M. A. (2009).
 The heart and soul of